 Accessing applications using internet access and single sign on

-To access the majority of our systems and software you just need your internet access and single sign-on details.
+To access the majority of our systems and software you just need internet access and your University account details.
 Examples are:

 Microsoft365 apps and tools, including: